EllaTheCat/dopamine-2024/README.md

 - files-workspaces-setup.script does nothing, it should put Thunar up FIXME
 - Provide move-to-container as pull-to-container.
 Focus by criteria, doesn't have to be on-screen, then move focsed target to container.
 - Alacritty instances can be assigned an app_id at launch.
-This is a must-have because it facilitates writing criteria.
+Alacritty supor Ais a must-have because it facilitates writing criteria.
 - Alacritty breaks the $TERM alternative, consider enumerated %T
 - Finally, the workspaces display their tabs corrrectly, in order, according to number of monitors, dynamically.
 The default monitor ordering is left to right, formerly it was swapped.
 - started to write INSTALL.md
-- Upload necessary scripts asap today (27th) WITHOUT ShellCheck. i have to break down commits into small pieces because otherwise my PD will encourage me to procrastinate.
+- Upload necessary scripts asap today (27th) WITHOUT ShellCheck. i Have to break down commits into small pieces because otherwise my PD will encourage me to procrastinate.
 I can shellcheck later, better with wobbly code than no code.